Frequently Asked Questions

 Although a one-time connection may be sufficient to address the student's questions, it is helpful if you keep the lines of contact open for future questions.

-Because we have more than 1,000 alumni in the CAN and will continue to grow the list, it is possible that you may go months or longer without being contacted.
+Because we have more than 1,000 alumni in our database, and will continue to grow the list, it is possible that you may go months or longer without being contacted.

 What if I Don't Live Locally or I Am Retired?

-If you live in another state and are unable to meet in person, you can still participate via e-mail or phone.
+If you live in another state and are unable to meet in person, you can still participate via email, phone, or video conference.

 Someone who is retired possess the experience and expertise to help guide our students.